arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 The Mini PCIe interface on the Portenta Max Carrier is optimized for integrating cellular and GNSS modules, supporting multiple communication protocols and power management features.
 It enables IoT, remote monitoring and edge computing applications with reliable connectivity.
 An external power source of 6V to 36V is required to use the Mini PCIe slot.

 Compatible modules include the Arduino Pro 4G Module (EMEA / GNSS Global), which provides LTE Cat.4 speeds of up to 150 Mbps download and 50 Mbps upload.
 The Portenta Max Carrier supports modem integration via the Qualcomm MSM Interface (QMI) and raw AT command based communication.
 Users can configure the module using Linux commands or the Arduino Linux Wizard for simplified setup.
+For detailed implementation process, please refer to the [user manual of the Portenta Max Carrier](https://docs.arduino.cc/tutorials/portenta-max-carrier/user-manual/)

 ### USB
 The Portenta Max Carrier also includes a USB 2.0 Hi-Speed Hub controller based on the USB2514B/M2 (U3) that manages the 2 USB devices from the USB type A connector (J15) plus the LoRa® (U23) and PCIe (J8) modules.
 J15 is protected by a NCP383LMUAJAATXG (U7) power switch and current limiter.